slamora/brackets-wiki/Debugging-Test-Windows-in-Unit-Tests.md

 ## Option A: Quick One-Off

-1. Add a `waits(10000)` directive near the start of the test (after the window would be opened)
+1. Set a breakpoint at the start of the unit test code (after the window would be opened)
 2. Run the test
-3. While the test is waiting 10 seconds, go to the popped-up window and open Dev Tools (or use localhost:9234 to open it)
+3. While the test is paused on the breakpoint, open a new browser tab and go to http://localhost:9234.
+Click the link corresponding to the popup test window -- this opens a _second_ instance of dev tools just for the test window.
-4. Set breakpoints as desired
+4. Set breakpoints in the popup window's code as desired
-5. When the 10 sec are up, the test will continue & hit your breakpoint(s)
+5. Resume execution in the test-runner window -- the test will continue & hit your breakpoint(s) (in the popup window's dev tools).

 ## Option B: Repeatable Setup